Skip to content

 Here's something most fabricators won't tell you: not everything labeled quartzite is true quartzite.
 I've seen plenty of softer stones get mislabeled at other shops.

-If it etches, you're looking at a softer stone like dolomite or marble, regardless of what the label says.
 At our showroom, we know our materials and we'll tell you exactly what you're getting.

 ✦ Price Point